eulynx-live/rasta-protocol/md_doc/raspberry_pi.md

 ## Compiling on a Raspberry Pi (ARM)

+**Note: This file could potentially be outdated.
+Please use with caution!**

 As Gradle native is not compatible with the ARM architecture of the Raspberry Pi, [CMake](https://cmake.org/)  is used for the compilation process.

 ### Requirements